 By Philip Brooks

-Written in the 1800s, Philip Brooks wrote this Christmas hymn as a visual song for his Sunday school children.
-This beloved Christmas song creates a good picture of the sleeping town of Bethlehem the night of Jesus’ birth, moving into the meaning of Christmas, and Christ entering into the human heart.
+Philip Brooks wrote this Christmas hymn as a visual song for his Sunday school children in the 1800s.
+He paints a glorious picture of Bethlehem on the night of Jesus’ birth Then, he dives into the purpose of Christ’s Advent—to enter human hearts.

 Spotify Playlist | Advent Hymns of Hope